huntforhomesaz/cleanout2closing-site/content/pages/for-seniors-and-their-families.md

 - You are a senior in Tucson thinking about a move to a smaller place or a care community.
 - You are an adult child or family member trying to help a loved one move safely.
-- You are already in the middle of a transition and the house is starting to feel like â€œthe other full-time job.â€
+- You are already in the middle of a transition and the house is starting to feel like "the other full-time job."

 Cleanout2Closing exists so you do not have to carry the property side of this alone.